sumedhdamo/IIT-PATNA-Capstone-Project/README.md

    - It has dcdiag and repadmin health check script.
    - also has some required scripts for this project(Pre-requisites for Ansible)

-   PythonCode.txt
+   PYTHON_dcdiag.py
-   - Contains actual python code that check the result of the report and looks for any failures and deliver the report to stakeholders via email
+   - A Python code that check the result of the report and looks for any failures and deliver the report to stakeholders via email

 # Sample Output
 ![image](https://github.com/user-attachments/assets/250ccef9-59cc-436e-b70c-006f9c513f3c)